 WHY THIS POLICY EXISTS:

-This policy describes how personal data and privacy is managed and protected to meet The Practice’s data protection standards and to comply with; i) the UK law and EU regulations for data protection; and ii) the UK General Osteopathic Council practice standards.
+This policy describes how personal data and privacy is managed and protected to meet The Practice’s data protection standards and to comply with; i) the UK law and EU regulations for data protection in the form of UK GDPR; and ii) the UK General Osteopathic Council practice standards.

 This policy outlines The Practice’s commitment to: